stomp/stomp-spec/src/stomp-specification-1.1.md

 details, on how to parse STOMP frames, see the [Augmented BNF](#augmented_bnf) section of this document.

+Only the `SEND`, `MESSAGE`, and `ERROR` frames can have a body.
+All other frames MUST not have a body.

 STOMP 1.0 specification included many example frames with padding in the headers and many servers and clients were implemented to trim or pad header values.
 This causes problems if applications want to send headers that should